Last Updated on August 22, 2022.

 - Do they ever “melt” in the palm of your hand as you scratch their favorite spot?
 Definitely!

 - Will you get pricked during the bonding process?
-Definitely, but it is worth the effort.
+Most definitely, but it is well worth the effort.

 - Once they are bonded can you pet them without getting pricked?
 Without a doubt.